development6601/test-react-todo/src/components/TodoFilters/README.md

 # 📁 TodoFilters

-> The `TodoFilters` directory contains the source code for the components responsible for filtering tasks within a todo application.
+> The `TodoFilters` directory contains the source code for the components responsible for filtering todo items within a larger application.

 ## 📋 Directory Overview

-The `TodoFilters` directory contains the source code for the components responsible for filtering tasks within a todo application.
+The `TodoFilters` directory contains the source code for the components responsible for filtering todo items within a larger application.

 **📊 Directory Statistics:**
 - **Files:** 0 JavaScript files